BICENTENNIAL TRIBUTE

 G: Puttana, quello è il mio lordo inglese!!
 (F intervenes)

-B: Enough my tigresses - we are in the middle of corrections!! - Margueritta - you are Thursdays and Saturdays midnight to 5 - yes, Margueritta! - it was agreed upon - no more!!
-Dio mio woman! - Marietta - oh! (hears chimes) - we are due - now - 'twould seem ha ha - hold them back Fletcher!
+B: Enough my tigresses - we are in the middle of corrections!! - Margueritta - you are not to set foot in the door except on Thursdays and Saturdays midnight to 5 - yes, Margueritta! - it was agreed upon - non più per te!!
+Dio mio woman! - Marietta - oh! (hears chimes) - our appointment is due - now, 'twould seem ha ha - hold them back Fletcher!

 B: Ah well! - Murray can always print a third edition - now, who is not in the Canal?
 (Margueritta advances, triumphantly)